ifd3f/infra/README.md

 - `dev-env/` - Terraform and Packer scripts for setting up a local replica of my homelab for development
 - `docker-compose/` - Old docker-compose projects
 - `docs/` - Wiki (see it rendered at [cloud.astrid.tech](https://cloud.astrid.tech/))
+- `home-manager/` - Home-manager configs, and dotfiles
 - `images/` - Docker and Packer builders for containers, LXCs, and VMs
 - `kubernetes/` - Kubernetes deployment configs
-- `nixos/` - NixOS and NixOps project, under research
+- `nixos/` - NixOS modules and systems
 - `openwrt/` - OpenWRT configuration and scripts
 - `terraform/` - Terraform projects